EvalVis/Product-suggester-frontend/README.md

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 15.1.2.

 ## Building and running from CLI first time
-On windows you may need to run:
+On Windows you may need to run:
 ```
 Set-ExecutionPolicy -Scope CurrentUser -ExecutionPolicy RemoteSigned
 ```